-1. Be mindful of 3.4 above and ask our children what they want from an effective child protection system.

-- 2. Establish and maintain an environment where children feel secure, are encouraged to talk and are listened to. - 3.
+- 1. Ask our children what they want from an effective child protection system. - 2.
+Establish and maintain an environment where children feel secure, are encouraged to talk and are listened to. - 3.
 Be aware of the signs of abuse and maintain an attitude of "it could happen here" with regards to child protection. - 4.
 Ensure that children know that there are adults in the school whom they can approach if they are worried about any anything, whether in school, at home, or in general. - 5.
-Know what to do if a child tells them they are being abused or neglected. - 6.
-Know how and where to record their concerns and report these to the Designated Safeguarding Lead, as soon as possible. - 7.
+That all ensure all staff will know what to do if a child tells them they are being abused or neglected. - 6.
+Ensure that all staff will know how and where to record their concerns and report these to the Designated Safeguarding Lead, as soon as possible. - 7.
 If a child is in immediate danger, know how to refer the matter to the Integrated Front Door and/or the police immediately. - 8.
 Support pupils in line with their Child Protection Plan and notify the Designated Safeguarding Lead of any child on a Child Protection Plan who has an unexplained absence. - 9.
 Actively plan opportunities within the curriculum for children to develop the skills they need to assess and manage risk appropriately and keep themselves safe. - 10.
 Be aware of and follow the Sussex Child Protection & Safeguarding Procedures, produced by West Sussex, East Sussex, and Brighton & Hove.
 This will include the referral process. - 11.
-Have read and understand Part 1 of Keeping Children Safe in Education September 2021 (or for staff not working directly with children, the condensed version of part 1 found at Annex A of KCSiE) and be alert to signs of abuse and know to whom they should report any concerns or suspicions. - 12.
-Participate in safeguarding training as part of our induction process. - 13.
-Ensure all staff receive safeguarding and child protection updates as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children.
+Have read and understand Part 1 of Keeping Children Safe in Education September 2023 (or for staff not working directly with children, the condensed version of part 1 found at Annex A of KCSiE) and be alert to signs of abuse and know to whom they should report any concerns or suspicions.

-- 14. Ensure that they know who the Designated and Deputy Safeguarding Lead(s) is/are and how to contact them. - 15.
+- 12. Participate in safeguarding training as part of our induction process. - 13.
+Ensure all staff receive safeguarding and child protection updates as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children. - 14.
+Ensure that they know who the Designated and Deputy Safeguarding Lead(s) is/are and how to contact them. - 15.
 Be aware of the 'early help' process and understand their role in it.
 This includes identifying problems and working effectively with other agencies that provide support to pupils. - 16.
 Immediately refer to the Headteacher or Principal if they have concerns about another member of staff. - 17.
-Immediately refer to the Chair of Governors and/or the Local Authority Designated Officer where the concerns are about the Headteacher or Principal.
+Immediately refer to the Chair of Governors and/or the Local Authority Designated Officer where the concerns are about the Headteacher or Principal. - 18.
+That all staff, including volunteers, will, where a child is suffering, or is likely to suffer from harm, recognise it is important that a referral to local authority children's social care (and if appropriate the police) is made immediately.
+Referrals should follow the local referral process.

-6.3 Responsibilities of the Governing Body
+6.3 Statutory & Other Responsibilities of the Governing Body